 It is very similar, except that it does so much more to help people stay independent and safe.
 You need to charge a smart watch, remember to wear it 24/7, and have smartphone around, but WalkWise eliminates these requirements.
 Plus, a smart watch will not register steps with a walker because your wrist doesn’t move!

 I already have a pendant I can push if I need help.
 Do I need WalkWise?

 Personal Emergency Response Systems (PERS) are great, and everyone who is at risk of falling should wear one.
 However, they do nothing to prevent falls from happening in the first place, and do not help if you forget to wear your pendant or become unconscious for any reason.
-WalkWise is NOT an emergency response system, but it can alert families and caregivers if something out-of-the-ordinary happens.
+WalkWise is NOT an emergency response system, but it can notify families and caregivers if something out-of-the-ordinary happens.
 WalkWise also prevents falls by encouraging 24/7 walker use through positive incentives and feedback.

 I live with a family member or roommate.
 Do I need WalkWise?

 Yes, for a number of reasons.
 WalkWise helps motivate people to be more active, no matter their living situation.
-It also helps alert people to potential health concerns that will be missed if you don’t share a bed.
+It also helps notify people to potential health concerns that will be missed if you don’t share a bed.
 And WalkWise can ensure peace of mind if you must be at home by yourself for a number of hours.